klahnakoski/supervisor/docs/plugins.rst

 with Supervisor.
 This list aims to summarize them and make them easier to find.

-See README.rst for information on how to contribute to this list.
+See README.md for information on how to contribute to this list.
 Obviously, you can always also send an e-mail to the Supervisor mailing list to inform about missing plugins or libraries for/using Supervisor.